kamtoeddy/ivo/README.md

 Clean-schema's purpose is to help you define and validate your data at creation and during updates.
 Hence, clean-schema gives you the flexibility of using the database of your choice.

 > N.B: Do not forget to handle errors that might be thrown by the create and update methods.
-[See the structure of the error **ApiError**](./docs/api-error.md#structure-of-apierror).
+[See the structure of the error](./docs/api-error.md#structure-of-apierror).

 # Installation